 The Hispano Suiza Carmen electric 'hyperluxury' car has made its 'dynamic debut' on the streets of Barcelona, Spain, several months after being unveiled for the first time at the Geneva Motor Show.

 The Spanish car brand says an 80kWh battery will give the car a range in excess of 250 miles, with two rear-mounted electric motors producing 1,006bhp.
 Weighing 1,690kg, the Carmen will do 0-62mph in under three seconds, en route to a limited top speed of 155mph.

 An 80kW charging speed will allow for a 30-80% rapid charge in less than half an hour, while the Carmen has also been designed to be ready for improvements in lithium-ion battery technology: it expects efficiency to rise from 230Wh/kg to 300Wh/kg in the future, raising the prospect of a 105kWh battery with even more range.

-The Carmen will be built around a carbon-fibre monocoque, which the company says will provide the basis for the car’s “exceptional luxury, comfort, innovation and attention to detail”.
-The electric powertrain is a custom design overseen by production partner QEV Technologies, which Hispano Suiza says has engineering experience with supercar brands and in Formula E.
+The Carmen is built around a carbon-fibre monocoque, which the company says provides the basis for its “exceptional luxury, comfort, innovation and attention to detail”.
+The electric powertrain is a custom design overseen by production partner QEV Technologies, which has engineering experience with supercar brands and in Formula E.

 The car is a two-seater, and is inspired by the brand’s 1938 Dubonnet Xenia.
 A flowing, aerodynamic design reduces the effect of wind resistance on the vehicle, improving efficiency and boosting performance.